FogNetwork/Tsunami/README.md

 **Captcha not working/issues**

-Captcha is only supported on Womginx, though the support is limited
+Captcha is only supported on Corrosion, though the support is limited

 **Why is Discord not working properly?**

-Try using Womginx or Corrosion.
+Try using the QR code.
 Refreshing the page might help

 ### Contact